July 15-20, 2024 | 3rd Edition

 Camilo De Los Rios Rueda, Duke University & IAI Science Technology & Environment Fellow

 Graduate students (Master’s and PhD) from various disciplines: Global / Public Health, Environmental Science, Economics & Political Science, Anthropology, Sociology & Demography, Biology, Engineering, Clinical Medicine.
 Advanced Undergraduate students will be also considered.

 1- Introduction to the concepts of science diplomacy;

-2- Raise awareness among young scientists of the role of science diplomacy has in building consensus and finding common interests among stakeholders (nations, communities, industries, NGOs, universities, etc.) to address local and global challenges related to economic development, environmental conservation, and human well-being;
+2- Raise awareness among young scientists of the role of science diplomacy in building consensus and finding common interests among stakeholders (nations, regions, communities, industries, NGOs, universities, etc.) to address local and global challenges related to, for example, balancing economic development, environmental conservation, and human well-being;

-3- Review case studies associated with local (or global) response and negotiations to complex problems such as air pollution (i.e. Padova), Sea Level Rise (e.g. Venice), gold mining and mercury pollution (e.g. Amazon), and emerging diseases (e.g. COVID-19).
+4- Review of case studies associated with local (or global) response and negotiations to complex problems such as air pollution (e.g., Padova), Sea Level Rise (e.g., Venice), gold mining and mercury pollution (e.g., Amazon), and emerging diseases (e.g., COVID-19).

 Students will leave this workshop with the fundamental understanding of how to identify and communicate with stakeholders connected to their research.

-The fees will cover tuition, course materials, lunches in the San Servolo cafeteria (10 working days on campus), social events.
+The fees will cover tuition, course materials, lunches in the San Servolo restaurant and social events.